 - Use active listening techniques: Active listening is essential to effective communication.
 It involves paying attention to the speaker, understanding their message, and responding appropriately.

 - Encourage feedback: Encouraging feedback and asking for clarification can help ensure that the message is understood as intended.
-This can be done through open-ended questions, active listening, and seeking clarification if necessary.
+This can be done through open-ended questions that facilitate active listening, and seeking clarification if necessary.

 What are the Different Ways of Improving Communication?Several strategies can be used to improve communication barriers: